msalbrain/brainwave-backend/README.md

 ## Description

-This is the backend template for brainwave.
+This is the backend template for brainwave a chatgpt like app

 ## Quickstart
 * create a copy of .env.example as .env and populate